abhinav-nath/config-management-with-spring-cloud-k8s/README.md

-# config-management-with-spring-cloud-k8s

-Config management with Spring Cloud Kubernetes
+# Config management with Spring Cloud Kubernetes

-### How to run
+## Steps to run

 1. Start Colima with Kubernetes